cc636489/stock-data-management/README.md

 	./run.sh

-Or you can simply go to ./src/ and execute the `prediction-validation.py` script with 4 command line options.

-	cd ./src/
-	python prediction-validation.py <path to window.txt> <path to actual.txt> <path to predicted.txt> <path to comparison.txt>

 ## Tests

-Additional tests have been added in the _insight\_testsuite/tests_ folder.
+6 Additional tests have been added in the _insight\_testsuite/tests_ folder.
 Those can be run by executing the _run\_tests.sh_ script.

 	cd ./insight_testsuite/
 	bash run_tests.sh

+Or you can go to ./src/, run `test_all.py`

+	cd ./src/
+	python test_all.py